Coptic language: Islamic period

 The Muslim conquest of Egypt by Arabs came with the spread of Islam in the seventh century.
 At the turn of the eighth century, Caliph Abd al-Malik ibn Marwan decreed that Arabic replace Koine Greek as the sole administrative language.
-Literary Coptic gradually declined, and within a few hundred years, Egyptian bishop Severus Ibn al-Muqaffaʿ found it necessary to write his History of the Patriarchs in Arabic.
+Literary Coptic gradually declined, and within a few hundred years, Egyptian bishop Severus ibn al-Muqaffa found it necessary to write his History of the Patriarchs in Arabic.
 However, ecclesiastically the language retained an important position, and many hagiographic texts were also composed during this period.
 Until the 10th century, Coptic remained the spoken language of the native population outside the capital.

+The Coptic language massively declined under the hands of Fatimid Caliph Al-Hakim bi-Amr Allah, as part of his campaigns of religious persecution.
+Emile Maher Ishaq, a noted Coptologist, writes in the Coptic Encyclopedia that Al-Hakim bi-Amr Allah issued strict orders completely prohibiting the use of Coptic anywhere whether in schools, public streets, and even within family homes.
+Those who did not comply were liable to have their tongues removed.
+Oral traditions of the Coptic Church tell of removed tongues left on the street or in a public square to intimidate and warn against speaking Coptic.

-As a written language, Coptic is thought to have completely given way to Egyptian Arabic around the 13th century, though it seems to have survived as a spoken language until the 17th century and in some localities even longer.
+As a written language, Coptic is thought to have completely given way to Arabic around the 13th century, though it seems to have survived as a spoken language until the 17th century and in some localities even longer.
+The language may have survived in isolated pockets in Upper Egypt as late as the 19th century.
+In the village of Pi-Solsel (Az-Zayniyyah, El Zenya or Al Zeniya north of Luxor), passive speakers over 50 years old were recorded as late as the 1930s, and traces of traditional vernacular Coptic were reported to exist in other places such as Abydos and Dendera.

-The Coptic language massively declined under the hands of Fatimid Caliph Al-Hakim bi-Amr Allah, who issued strict orders completely prohibiting its use anywhere whether in homes, roadways, or schools.
-Those who didnt comply had their tongues cut off.
-He even ordered mothers that spoke to their children in Coptic to also have their tongue cut off.
-He personally walked the streets of Cairo and eavesdropped on Coptic-speaking homes to find out if any family was speaking Coptic.

-From the medieval period there is one known example of tarsh-printed Coptic.
+From the medieval period, there is one known example of tarsh-printed Coptic.
 The fragmentary amulet A.Ch.
 12.145, now in the Austrian National Library, contains a frame of Coptic text around an Arabic main text.

+Modern revitalisation attempts

 In the early 20th century, some Copts tried to revive the Coptic language, but they were unsuccessful.

 In the second half of the 20th century, Pope Cyril VI of Alexandria started a national Church-sponsored movement to revive Coptic.
 Several works of grammar were published, including a more comprehensive dictionary than had been formerly available.
 The scholarly findings of the field of Egyptology and the inauguration of the Institute of Coptic Studies further contributed to the renaissance.
-Efforts at language revitalisation continue to be undertaken, both inside and outside the Church, and have attracted the interest of Copts and linguists in and outside of Egypt.
+Efforts at language revitalisation continue to be undertaken, and have attracted the interest of Copts and linguists in and outside of Egypt.

-In 2016, a new proposal to revive Coptic was forwarded.